Athwale/revolver-pin-combinator/README.md

 Each section contains a list of either pins or springs as described above.

 #### Output
-The program saves lock combinations into text files in the same directory.
+The program saves lock combinations into bz2 compressed zip files in the same directory.
-Each file contains 5 000 000 combinations and has about **600 MB**.
-Since these files are text only and most characters are repeated, compressing them into zip, bz2... decreases their size significantly to about **15 MB** per file.
+Zip files are created from **600 MB** source text files.
+Each contains 5 000 000 lock combinations.
+At least 1 GB MB must be available on disk.
+The zips are about 12 MB each.
 A finished lock looks like this:
 ```
 Lock: 66: